TheMEMOLab/Bio326-NMBU/Doc/04_GenomicAnnotation.md

 ![METHANE](https://github.com/TheMEMOLab/Bio326-NMBU/blob/main/images/KEGGMapper2.PNG)

-What other metabolic pathways you can detec?
+What other metabolic pathways you can detect?